 Check your e-mail for 15% off in the eStore!

 This photo was suggested to us by Laura of the Foundation for the National Archives.
 She thought it had a very Tennessee Williams feel to it.

 But it’s not a set—as our winner suspected, it’s a mobile library with a slightly poignant story: “Charlestown, Indiana.
 Education, Library Services.
 The Public Library in Charlestown, Indiana was constructed out of work shanties by Works Progress Administration (WPA) workers in the early days of the Charlestown boom and is staffed by Works Progress Administration librarians.
 It has between three thousand and four thousand books and there is a demand for more technical texts on chemistry, steam fitting, mechanical drawing, mathematics and carpentry.
 The library is well partonized by the newcomers and townsfolk alike; the demand for fiction is less than was expected.
 Indiana University has announced extension courses for Charlestown this Fall in business, education, American and Latin-American history, English, elementary Spanish, mathematics, and psychology.”
 (ARC Identifier 518271)

-There are no books in this week’s image, but there is definitely a story behind the pair in this photo!
-Tell us what it is in the caption below…… [ Read all ]
+There are no books in this week’s image, but there is … [ Read all ]

 Posted by Hilary on April 28, 2011, under Photo Caption Contest, Uncategorized.